 You will also be counseled concerning expectations, related issues, and potential complications.
 In some cases, astigmatism and other issues will not be fully correctable.
 This will depend on the specifics of your case.
 Your physician will discuss anything like that with you.

-Sometimes after surgery, the lens capsule becomes clouded.
+Sometimes after cataract surgery, the lens capsule becomes clouded.
 This is the part of the eye that holds the lens.
 When it becomes clouded, the condition is often called a secondary cataract.
 It may also be called an after cataract or posterior capsular opacification.

 How Serious Are Cataracts?